KippAD/portfolio-project-3/README.md

 Also to my fellow students on slack, who on countless occasions helped me solve issues that I was having.

-Without all of guidance and support I would not have got very far.
+Without all of this guidance and support I would not have got very far.

 [Back to contents](#contents)